 Just as entire industries are being transformed by the next generation of services that are built around the convenience of consumers (think Uber Eats, Amazon or Instacart), we felt that no consumer in this day and age should ever have to be inconvenienced to close their Real Estate transaction.

-At Deeded, free at-home signing is a standard part of our service.
+At Deeded, virtual signing is a standard part of our service.
 This means you can sign when you want and where you want, including evenings and weekends.

 “I left a voicemail, and another one 2 hours later… crickets!”